 We wrote a good post on writing a good cover letter here.

 5. Follow up

 You should follow up with each position you apply to in order to increase your application efficacy.
 You should be sending a follow up email a week or so after you submit your resume.
 Keep in mind that you don’t want to sound too desperate–simply ask for an update or if they need any other information.
 This shows that you’re determined.

-We put together a good post on how to follow up with some great examples of messages you can send.
+We put together a good post on how to follow up on a resume submission with some great examples of messages you can send.

 Make sure you check the posting to see if there is a “closing date” as you don’t want to follow-up before the posting closes.

 These are the top seven job boards on the internet today.
 You should utilize these job sites for your job search–but be sure to also use the most effective method of landing a job: networking!
 Connecting with people is a great way to land your next job.

 Caitlin Proctor, CPRW, Certified Professional Résumé Writer